- Food- and waterborne illnesses are the most common causes of trip interruption.

 However, travelers can continue to enjoy local foods, which is part of the pleasure of international travel.
-Although some evidence exists to suggest that where food is eaten is more important than what food is eaten, observing food and water precautions helps decrease the number of organisms ingested and the severity of travelers' diarrhea if contracted.
+Although some evidence exists to suggest that where food is eaten is more important than what food is eaten, observing food and water precautions helps decrease the number of organisms ingested and the severity of TD if contracted.
 These precautions also help reduce the risk of other infections, such as dysentery, hepatitis A and E, giardiasis, typhoid, and paratyphoid.
 No reliable evidence exists for SARS-CoV-2 (cause of COVID-19) transmission from food or food packaging, despite reports to the contrary from China.

 In developed countries, clean drinking water is available from the tap, and breakdowns in the system are rare.
 Developing countries, however, don't always have the resources needed to ensure a pure water supply; consequently, tap water is not safe to drink.
 Even if the local population can drink the water, travelers should not assume that they can.
 Residents have built up some immunity to organisms in the water, but visitors have not.
 As a result, tap water can make travelers sick.

 Although it may not be possible to avoid diarrhea in certain high-risk destinations, even with the strictest adherence to preventive measures, the risk can be minimized by following the guidelines below when traveling through areas with less-than-adequate sanitation or with water sources of unknown purity.

 Wash hands with soap and water for 20 seconds, especially before eating, after using the bathroom, and after touching potentially contaminated surfaces, regardless of the destination.
-If soap is not available, use disposable antiseptic wipes or alcohol-based hand sanitizer containing at least 60% alcohol.
+If soap is not available, use disposable antiseptic wipes or an alcohol-based hand sanitizer containing at least 60% alcohol.
 Choose establishments that are known to cater to foreigners or that are specifically known by other foreigners to be safe.
 Foods that are safer to eat include breads, tortillas, crackers, biscuits, and other baked goods, as well as canned foods and fruits, nuts, and vegetables with thick skins, peels, or shells that can be removed.
 Food should be well-cooked and served steaming hot.